 - Mortgage Payments - The first month of your new mortgage, there will not be a monthly payment due, so you’ll have a little extra time to build up the next mortgage payment ahead of time.

 It’s always good to have options and now you know that you have different ways to cover your closing costs.
 APM loan advisors are happy to help you consider which option will fit your situation.
-Chat with us today and get ready to start your homeownership journey!
+Chat with us today and we'll help you become a first-time buyer!